September 10

 Warping tends to happen to thin materials like stamped aluminum or thin, cheap clad stainless steel.
 It can happen to carbon steel that's on the thin side, too, but is not as common.
 (See our carbon steel pan review for information on carbon steel thickness.)

 Convex pans are useless on an electric stove because they make almost no contact with the burner.
-You can still use them with gas, but they're not ideal because oil will run to the middle and the pan won't heat very evenly.
+You can still use them with gas, but they're not ideal because oil will run to the middle and the pan won't heat evenly.

 You can sometimes flatten out a warped pan with a hammer, though if it's a cheap, thin pan, it may not be worth the effort.